 It’s not just the parks in Barcelona that are good for a walk – head to the nearby Born or Barceloneta districts for lively neighbourhoods full of shops, bars, restaurants, and just about everything.

 You’ll also be about a ten minute walk from the famous Picasso Museum and its permanent exhibition of over 4,000 works of art from Spain’s most famous surrealist painter.

 Another great option is to take a tour of the Catalan Music Palace.
 The 2,000 seat music hall is an explosion of colours and one of the greatest marks Catalan modernism has left on the city.

 You shouldn’t miss taking in the Arc de Triomf – the welcoming gate to the 1888 World’s Fair.

-- Get there before 10 am for maximum tranquility
+- Get there before 10:00 am for maximum tranquility.

-- The kiosks selling drinks and snacks are double supermarket price!
+- The kiosks selling drinks and snacks are double market price!
 Stock up beforehand.

 - Look for the florescent green cockatoos.

-If I’ve missed out on something in my list of things to do in Ciutadella Park make sure to hassle me in the comments below… any question you have about your Barcelona holiday will be answered promptly and thoughtfully.
+If I’ve missed out on something in my list of things to do in Parc de la Ciutadella make sure to hassle me in the comments below… any question you have about your Barcelona holiday will be answered promptly and thoughtfully.